-PLEASE Call Each Parent immediately after the coaches meeting or the next day.
-They are expecting a call ASAP- the Athletic Director will literally get 100's of phone calls if you don't.
-Let them know when and where your parent meeting will be.
+PLEASE contact each parent immediately after the coaches' meeting or the next day.
+They are expecting your call ASAP!
+Our office will literally get hundreds of phone calls/emails if you don't contact your players' parents.
+Let them know when and where your parent/team meeting will be.

 The most important team meeting of the season should take place before the very first practice.
 Parents are part of the team.
 The younger the athlete the more parental involvement is needed.
 Make certain you let the parents know that this meeting is mandatory.
 Prepare for the meeting and be ready for questions that could be asked by parents.
 This is usually the only chance to set the correct tone with the parents.
-At this meeting allow 15-20 minutes to cover important issues:
+Here are some tips/reminders for your first team meeting:

-- Welcome and meet each parent - Introduce yourself and any other volunteers. - Let parents know how they can help.
-Have a list of volunteer jobs with responsibilities -an assistant coach, a telephone parent, a snack list parent, etc. Appreciate your assistants and be sure to thank them. - Handout parent guide & share Athlete's 1st Winning 2nd Players will participate, have fun & gain skills 1st over winning. - Stress their role as a parent and the foundation of good sportsmanship in how they treat referees, opponents, etc. - Let the parents know your expectation of the players.
+- Introduce yourself and any other team volunteers go around the group and have parents introduce themselves/children - Let parents know how they can help.
+Have a list of volunteer jobs with responsibilities -an assistant coach, a telephone/text "tree" person, a snack list parent, etc. - Handout a copy of the parent guide Players will participate, have fun & gain skills (main goals).
+Winning is secondary. - Stress their role as a parent and the foundation of good sportsmanship in how they treat referees, opponents, etc. - Let the parents know your expectation of the players.
 Have a short rule list: Be on time, be respectful, practices & games are positive places-no negative talk, good sportsmanship is to be shown at all times. - Have parents bring EQUIPMENT to practice if needed (most kids have a soccer ball at home). - Communicate practice and game field rule: we are guests at our practice sites, drug free, no pets or weapons.
 Keep them clean.
-No food or drinks, water is okay. - Let the parents know you will be in charge of games and practices.
-Ask them to avoid using verbs when cheering.
-For example, have them avoid yelling: "shoot," "pass," etc. this allows you as the coach to do your job with no interference. - Check to see if any child has special medical issues you need to know about, answer any questions and let them know you're available to speak with them when your schedule permits (after practices, games, etc.) - Let them know a practice schedule, consistent is best.
+No food or drinks, water is okay. - NOTE let them know of any COVID-19 rules/restrictions that could be in play (i.e. limiting number of fans, no shared drinks, snacks, optional face coverings, social distancing, etc.) depending on state & national guidelines. - Let the parents know you will be in charge of games and practices.
+Ask them to avoid using coaching language when cheering.
+For example, have them avoid yelling: "shoot," "pass," etc. this allows you as the coach to do your job with no interference. - Check to see if any child has special medical issues you need to know about, answer any questions and let them know you're available to speak with them when your schedule permits (after practices, games, etc.) - Let them know the practice schedule, consistent is best.
 For example, every Wednesday from 5-6 @ Camelot.